cryptochizes/parallel-calculator/README.md

 Start the application:
 ./start.sh

-Using the artillery with the provided configuration - I've tested a few scenarious and here's the report: artillery run artillery.yaml
+Using the artillery with the provided in artillery.yaml configuration - I've tested a few scenarious and here's the report:

+artillery run artillery.yaml

 1. No clusters, no worker pools 3000 req/s